 It is important to note that while science is good at finding correlations — apparent relationships — between factors and disease, correlation does not prove that the factor causes the disease.
 Many risk factors for Parkinson’s have been identified and are being studied, but none have been pinpointed as the cause of Parkinson’s.

-About 1 percent of the population over age 60 has a form of Parkinson’s.
+About 1 percent of the population age 60 or older has a form of Parkinson’s.
 Any random individual 60 or over has a roughly 1 percent chance of developing Parkinson’s.
 The factors discussed below raise or lower this risk.

 The vast majority of people with parkinsonism have no family history of Parkinson’s but may have genetic factors that predispose them for developing Parkinson’s in the presence of other, environmental factors.
 For instance, certain genes may make it harder for a person to clear toxins from the brain after exposure.
 Research to better understand hereditary predisposition for Parkinson’s is ongoing.

-Men are nearly four times as likely as women to develop Parkinson’s, and the genders may experience symptoms of the condition in different ways.
+Men are more likely than women to develop Parkinson’s, according to ParkinsonsDisease.net.
+People with Parkinson’s may experience symptoms of the condition in different ways.
 Read more about symptoms of Parkinson’s.

 Ethnicity may influence Parkinson’s predisposition.
-A study of nearly 600 newly diagnosed cases of Parkinson’s in California found the highest rate of incidence among people of Hispanic background, followed by non-Hispanics of European descent, followed by people of Asian descent, and finally people of African descent with the lowest incidence of parkinsonism.
+A study of nearly 600 newly diagnosed cases of Parkinson’s in California found the highest rate of incidence among people of Hispanic background, followed by non-Hispanic people of European descent, then people of Asian descent, and finally people of African descent.

 Several studies show a strong link between exposure to pesticides and an increased risk for developing parkinsonism.
 The class of pesticides most frequently linked to Parkinson’s is organochlorine insecticides, which include DDT and dieldrin.
-Although these substances were banned in the 1970s and ‘80s, they remain in the ground and water for many years and often enter the food chain.
+Although these substances were banned in the 1970s and ’80s, they remain in the ground and water for many years and often enter the food chain.
 Rotenone, paraquat, trifluralin, and permethrin are pesticides currently in use that have been associated with a higher risk for Parkinson’s in research.
-People who reported using rotenone or paraquat were found to be 2.5 times more likely to develop Parkinson’s than those who did not.
+According to the National Institute of Environmental Health Sciences, people who reported using rotenone or paraquat were found to be 2.5 times more likely to develop Parkinson’s than those who did not.
 Risk was reduced by wearing chemical-resistant gloves, washing hands, and using other safety procedures.
 In some studies, farmers have been found to have higher rates of Parkinson’s than those in other professions, likely due to pesticide exposure.

-Those who had suffered mild TBIs were 56 percent more likely to develop Parkinson’s within the next 12 years.
+Those who had experienced mild TBIs were 56 percent more likely to develop Parkinson’s within the next 12 years.
 Moderate-to-severe TBIs increased the risk of developing Parkinson’s by 83 percent.